Sample Engagements – Additional Details

 Integration and enhancement of the existing computer and network functionality was critical to meeting the order fulfillment cycle time goals.
 Each of the technical groups had its own agenda for developing the appropriate system to do the work.

-#20 – Nationwide Multi-Unit Retail Expansion Strategy
+17 – Nationwide Multi-Unit Retail Expansion Strategy

-Situation: A major department store chain, under direction of its parent company, planned to triple its number of stores in the next ten years.
+Situation: A department store chain, under direction of its parent company, planned to triple its number of stores in the next ten years.
 The overall development and expansion function required close coordination among five separate departments, which in turn reported to four different senior managers.

 Existing expansion strategies could provide no more than one third of the required annual growth rate.
 Communication among the different departments was strained due to historical factors and a current business downturn, which also dampened interest in strategic planning for high growth.

-Solution: Nine days of strategic planning sessions over four months, using ActionMap methods, in conjunction with parallel efforts in two related teams.
+Solution: Nine days of analysis, design and planning sessions over four months, using ActionMap methods, in conjunction with parallel efforts in two related teams.

-#21 – Activity Based Costing
+18 – Activity Based Costing Project

 Situation: A major public utility was undergoing an extensive reorganization and reengineering in response to current and potential regulatory and competitive pressures and trends.
-A pilot Activity Based Costing project was being launched for the customer billing activity, with the goal of producing guidelines for a following reengineering project for the same activity.
+A pilot Activity Based Costing project was being launched for the customer billing activity, with the goal of producing guidelines for a following reengineering project covering the same activity.